 The District derives the major portion of its revenues from a tax on real property (See "Statement of Revenues, Expenditures and Changes in Fund Balance-General Fund" in Appendix B, herein).
 Chapter 97 of the New York Laws of 2011, as amended, imposes a tax levy limitation upon the municipalities, school districts and fire districts in the State, including the District.
 (See "The Tax Levy Limit Law" herein).
+Property taxes accounted for 56.1% of total General Fund revenues for the fiscal year ended June 30, 2024, while State aid accounted for 37.9%.

-The following table sets forth total general fund revenues and real property tax revenues during the last five audited fiscal years and the amounts budgeted for the most recent and current fiscal years.
+The following table sets forth total general fund revenues and real property tax revenues during the last five audited fiscal years and the amounts budgeted for the two most current fiscal years.